Skip to main content

 Sahasralingarchana

 Karthika Masam is the 8th month in the Hindu lunar calendar.
 It usually falls in the month of October /November.
 The Hindu month of Kaartik starts from the next day after Deepavali in the regions where a new month starts after Amaavasya.
-It is one of the most auspicious and holiest months for the Hindus as it is very dear to both Lord Shiva and Lord Vishnu.
+It is one of the most auspicious and holiest months for the Hindus as it is very dear to both Siva and Sri Maha Vishnu.

-This year (2022) Kaartika Maasam begins on 25th October 2022 and ends on 23rd November.
 Hindus remain busy through out the month performing poojas, rituals, functions and other such celebrations during the month.
-It is believed that those who deeply involve in prayers to Lord Shiva would help them in attaining Moksha i.e salvation.
+It is believed that those who deeply involve in prayers to Lord Shiva would help them in attaining Moksha (salvation).

 Importance of Kaartika Maasam

-It is believed that during this month Lord Shiva killed the mighty and powerful demon kings of Tripurasura and thus relieved all the worlds from their clutches.
+As per Shiva Puranam, Shiva killed the mighty and powerful demon kings of Tripurasura who were brothers and were ruling the flying cities called Tripura.
+He thus relieved all the worlds from the tyranny of the asuras.

-There is also a belief that Lord Vishnu who goes on a long sleep from Aashada Suddha Ekaadasi day (known as Tholi Ekadasi) wakes up on Kaartika Suddha Dwadasi day (known as Ksheerabdi Dwadasi).
+As per Vishnu Puranam, Sri Maha Vishnu who goes on a deep sleep from Aashada Suddha Ekaadasi day (known as Tholi Ekadasi) wakes up on Kaartika Suddha Dwadasi day (known as Ksheerabdi Dwadasi).

-According to Puranas (the ancient Hindu texts), during this month Holy River Ganga makes her way into all the rivers, streams and other water resources before she flows into the Bay of Bengal.
-Due to this reason, it is considered healthy to have early morning baths i.e Kaartika Snaanam during the month.
-The flowing waters gain much of kinetic energy and get energized, So taking early morning baths during these cold days help in getting the body energized and is good for health.
+According to Puranams (the ancient Hindu texts) during this month, Holy River Ganga makes her way into all the rivers, streams and other water resources before she flows into the Bay of Bengal.
+Due to this reason, it is considered healthy to have early morning baths (Kaartika Snaanam at Brahmamuhurtam) during the month.
+Scientifically, the flowing water gains kinetic energy due to its motion.
+So having a bath at Brahmamuhurtam in the rivers / lakes / streams during the cold days of Kartika Masam helps in cleansing and energizing the physical body.
+This in turn helps in keeping the body healthy during winter.

 Important activities / poojas during the month and its scientific significance

-Many religious activities are period during the Hindu month of Kartikam and there is scientific significance for each of these activity.
+Many religious activities are performed during Kartika Masam.
+There is scientific significance / reasoning behind each of these activity.

 Karthika Deepam

 Karthika masam signifies karthika deepam which is the most important activity during the month.
 In the regions that follow the lunar calendar, Kartika Masam starts from the next day after Deepavali Amavasya which generally falls in the months of Oct / Nov.
-People continue to light up oil lamps called 'Kartika Deepams' at the main entrances till the day of Kartika Pournami.
-This day is considered the most auspicious day of month.
+People continue to light up oil lamps called 'Kartika Deepams' at the main entrances till the day of Kartika Pournami / in some regions till Amavasya.
+Kartika Pournami day is considered the most auspicious day of month.

-Scientifically, winter season has shorter days and longer nights.
-In the olden days before the invention of electricity people used to light up their homes with oil lamps i.e diyas.
+Scientifically, days are shorter in winter and nights are longer.
+In the olden days before the invention of electricity people used to light up their homes with oil lamps (diyas).
 Since then it has become a practice to beautify the homes during this month by lighting up traditional lamps.

-Devotees throng the nearby temples, particularly Shiva temples, either early in the mornings or evenings (twilight time) and light up oil lamps in the temple premises.
-The women folk light up oil lit earthen lamps / coconut shell lamps (Narikela deepam) / lamps made of skin of the lemons in the temple premises particularly around the Dhwaja Sthambam (the Sacred Pillar).
+As the month is dear to Shiva and Vishnu, devotees throng the nearby temples either early in the mornings or evenings at twilight time and light up oil lamps in the temple premises.
+The women folk light up oil lit earthen lamps / coconut shell lamps (Narikela deepam) / lamps made with skin of the lemons, in the temple premises particularly around the Dhwaja Sthambam (the Sacred Pillar).

 Karthika Snanam